-Lending regulations are a permanent part of the industry.
-Their numbers grow, and existing ones evolve.
-It’s the result of contentious interaction among consumer activists, industry lobbyists, and politicians.
+The growth and evolution of regulations are unavoidable aspects of the lending industry.
+It’s the result of contentious interactions among consumer activists, industry lobbyists, and federal and state administrations.
 Consider just a few of the existing federal regulations that govern your lending practices:

 - Truth in Lending Act (TILA) 1968